bcsurf2822/password-gen/README.md

 # Random Password Generator Project

-This project demonstrates the use of for loops and array manipulation to create a simple random password generator.
+This project was inspired by Scrimba and demonstrates the use of for loops and array manipulation to create a simple random password generator.
 The user can click a button to generate two random passwords from an array of characters and symbols.

 ## Key Features